dsdanielpark/arxiv2text/README.md

 <br>

 ## Project Plan
+I welcome any contributions related to the project plan.
+Also, I'm waiting for collaborative contributors to enrich the package together.
+Thank you.
 - Image extraction in paper
 - Extracting annotations and images from the paper and automatically matching them.
 - Conversion with LeTeXML